johnwr-response/golang-lets-build-a-go-version-of-laravel-part2/LOCAL_NOTES.md

 - NOTE: The use of prefix has changed with later versions of Minio.
 If at root level, set "" as prefix instead of "/"
 - NOTE: Files can not be placed directly in docker-data folder, must be uploaded
 ### Creating handlers to display the upload form
+### Creating the handler to process the file upload